garytingley/garytingley/README.md

 # GitHub Portfolio - Career Showcase & Development Projects

-### ➡️ I’m a Senior Technical PM with a proven track record of building and leading high-performing teams to deliver impactful, customer-focused solutions.
+### ➡️ I’m a Sr Technical PM with a proven track record of building and leading high-performing teams to deliver impactful, customer-focused solutions.
 I specialize in bridging strategy and execution, driving alignment and results across complex, cross-functional programs.

 ### 🔗 Explore my projects and experience in my [Portfolio](https://garytingley.github.io/) and on [LinkedIn](https://linkedin.com/in/garytingley/).